Reducing Training Time in Cross-Silo Federated Learning using Multigraph Topology: Introduction

 Federated learning entails training models via remote devices or siloed data centers while keeping data locally to respect the user's privacy policy~\cite{li2020federated}.
 According to~\cite{kairouz2019advances}, there are two popular training scenarios: the \textit{cross-device} scenario, which encompasses a variety (millions or even billions) of unreliable edge devices with limited computational capacity and slow connection speeds; and the \textit{cross-silo} scenario, which involves only a few hundred reliable data silos with powerful computing resources and high-speed access links.
-Recently, the cross-silo scenario has become a popular training setting in different federated learning applications such as healthcare~\cite{chen2020fedhealth,xu2021federated}, robotics~\cite{zhang2021distributed,nguyen2022_DFL}, medical imaging~\cite{courtiol2019deep,liu2021feddg}, and finance~\cite{shingi2020federated}.
+Recently, the cross-silo scenario becomes popular in different federated learning applications such as healthcare~\cite{xu2021federated,joshi2022federated,hosseini2023proportionally}, robotics~\cite{nguyen2021deep,zhang2021distributed,wang2022atpfl}, medical imaging~\cite{courtiol2019deep,liu2021feddg}, and finance~\cite{shingi2020federated,liu2023federated}.

-In practice, federated learning is a new promising research direction where we can utilize the effectiveness of machine learning methods while respecting the user’s privacy.
-The key challenges in federated learning include model convergence, communication congestion, or imbalance of data distributions in different silos~\cite{kairouz2019advances}.
-A popular training method in federated learning is to set up a central node that orchestrates the training process and aggregates the contributions of all clients.
+In practice, federated learning is a promising research direction where we can utilize the effectiveness of machine learning methods while respecting the user’s privacy.
+Critical challenges in federated learning include model convergence, communication congestion, and imbalance of data distributions in different silos~\cite{kairouz2019advances}.
+A popular federated training method is to set a central node that orchestrates the training process and aggregates contributions of all clients~\cite{mcmahan2017communication}.
 The main limitation of this client-server approach is that the server node potentially represents a communication congestion point in the system, especially when the number of clients is large.
-To overcome this limitation, recent research has investigated the decentralized (or peer-to-peer) federated learning approach.
-In decentralized federated learning, the communication is done via peer-to-peer topology without the need for a central node.
-However, the main challenge of decentralized federated learning is to achieve fast training time, while assuring model convergence and maintaining the accuracy of the model.
+To overcome this limitation, recent research has investigated the decentralized (or peer-to-peer) federated learning approach~\cite{lian2018asynchronous,he2019central,marfoq2020throughput,li2021decentralized,jeong2023personalized}, in which the communication is performed via a peer-to-peer topology without the need for a central node.
+However, the main challenge of decentralized federated learning is to achieve fast training time while assuring model convergence and maintaining model accuracy.